 With Google being the most popular search engine, it only makes sense that it is also the most popular review site.
 Our own research found that 67% of online reviews are written on Google.
-Take advantage of this by claiming your Google My Business profile and setting up Google reviews for your business.
+Take advantage of this by claiming your Google Business Profile and setting up Google reviews for your business.

 Facebook is the second-largest review platform.
 With 2.41 billion monthly active users, Facebook is a great way for your business to gain visibility.
 Facebook’s wide reach makes it easier for your business to be discovered easily.
 Create a business page on Facebook and utilize this to start collecting more reviews for your business.
 (FYI reviews on Facebook are now called ‘Facebook recommendations.’)

 Apart from these generic sites, there are several vertical-specific sites that you can invest your time and resources on.